monowai/flockdata.org/README.md

 ## Working with us
 More details?
 Ideas?
 Integration assistance?
 General consulting?
 Want to get started at the [speed of business](http://www.adamalthus.com/blog/2013/06/05/cloud-computing-and-complexity/#more-890)?

-Drop us a line over at [auditbucket.com](http://auditbucket.com/contact-auditbucket/) and we'd be happy to see if we can help you reach your goals.
+Drop us a line over at [flockdata.com](http://auditbucket.com/contact-auditbucket/) and we'd be happy to see if we can help you reach your goals.
 Usual social media channels also apply - [LinkedIn](http://www.linkedin.com/company/3361595) .

 ## Contributing
-We encourage contributions to AuditBucket from the community.
+We encourage contributions to FlockData from the community.
 Here’s how to get started.

 * Fork the appropriate sub-projects that are affected by your change.
 Fork this repository if your changes are for release generation or packaging.
+* Create a branch
 * Make your changes and run the test suite.
 * Commit your changes and push them to your fork.
 * Open pull-requests for the appropriate projects.